TACC/coe-332-sp21/docs/week08/databases_intro_redis.rst

 This saved a key in the Redis server (db=0) with key my_key and value my_value.
 Note the method returned True, indicating that the request was successful.

+   - We can retrieve it with:
+      -  >>> rd.get('my_key')
+      - Out[2]: b'my_value'

+Note:
+Note that b'my_value' was returned; in particular, Redis returned binary data (i.e., type bytes). the string was encoded for us (in this case, using Unicode).
+We could have been explicit and set the encoding ourselves.